chinapedia/wikipedia.abstract.en/Page/Bengal.md

 Tripura

-Land_mark_agartala.jpeg in Agartala]] The princely state of Hill Tippera, that was under the suzerainty of British India, was ruled by a Bengali-speaking monarchy.
+in Agartala]] The princely state of Hill Tippera, that was under the suzerainty of British India, was ruled by a Bengali-speaking monarchy.
 Following the death of Maharaja Bir Bikram Kishore Debbarman, the princely state acceded to the Union of India on 15 October 1949 under the Tripura Merger Agreement signed by Maharani Regent Kanchan Prava Devi.
 By the 1950s, the region had a Bengali majority population due to the influx of Hindus from East Pakistan after partition.
 It became a Union Territory of India in November 1953.
 It was granted full statehood with an elected legislature in July 1963.
 An insurgency by indigenous people affected the state for several years.
 The Left Front ruled the state between 1978 and 1988, followed by a stint of Indian National Congress rule until 1993, and then a return to the Communists.[101]

 Barak Valley